cgkineo/adapt-quicknav/README.md

 ## Settings Overview

-The attributes listed below are used in *components.json* to configure **Hotgrid**, and are properly formatted as JSON in [*example.json*](https://github.com/cgkineo/adapt-hotgrid/blob/master/example.json).
+The attributes listed below are used in *components.json* to configure **Quicknav**, and are properly formatted as JSON in [*example.json*](https://github.com/cgkineo/adapt-quicknav/blob/master/example.json).

 Navigation bar component which can contain some or all of the following buttons: